+- If you enroll in Medicare Part B

+- If you enroll in Medicare Part B, we require you to assign your Medicare Part B benefits to the Plan for its services.
+Assigning your benefits means you give the Plan written permission to bill Medicare on your behalf for covered services you receive in network.
+You do not lose any benefits or entitlements as a result of assigning your Medicare Part B benefits.

 - Tell us about your Medicare coverage

 - You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare if we ask.
 You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare.

-- Medicare Advantage (Part C)
+- Medicare Part B Premium Reimbursement